 Verify that your solar installer is properly licensed.
 This helps ensure that the work is done correctly using the most up-to-date installation methods.
 A licensed electrical contractor in North Carolina may oversee home solar photovoltaic installations if they have the relevant classification from the North Carolina State Board of Examiners of Electrical Contractors.

-Look at review platforms such as TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to find out what previous customers say about local solar companies.
+Look at review platforms such as TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to find out what previous customers have to say about local solar companies.
 Reviews can give you an idea of a company’s trustworthiness and customer service.
-Be cautious of companies with no reviews or with predominantly negative feedback.
+Avoid companies lacking reviews or with predominantly negative feedback.

 Quality solar installations should come with comprehensive workmanship and performance guarantees.
 The workmanship warranty covers any installation issues such as poor wiring, poor alignment, or cracks in the panels.
 The performance warranty promises a specific energy output level.
 Strong warranties indicate that a solar installer has faith in its installations.